 Little Scientists - Inquiry-Based Learning in STEM

-We have made it our mission to do all we can to reach as many of Australia’s children as possible with our Little Scientists program, and to ignite young children’s curiosity for STEM.
+We believe all young children should have daily access to scientific, mathematical and technical learning experiences that are joyful and empowering.
+We have made it our mission to do all we can to reach as many children as possible with our Little Scientists program, and to ignite their curiosity for STEM (Science, Technology, Engineering, Mathematics).
 We believe this is best done by encouraging inquiry-based learning where the early childhood educators and teachers are involved as learning facilitators, but the actual learning, problem-solving and research is undertaken by the children themselves.

 FROEBEL’s Little Scientists run workshops for early childhood educators and teachers to empower them to implement age-appropriate STEM exploration in their curriculum for young children.
-Transferring the inquiry-based learning approach from the Little Scientists workshops into children’s daily activities not only enhances the pure joy of learning and exploring as such but also boosts the children’s self-confidence, encourages their critical thinking and improves their overall mathematical, technical and scientific understanding, fosters their social and learning skills and extends their vocabulary through active collaboration with their peers and educators.
+Transferring the inquiry-based learning approach from the Little Scientists workshops into children’s daily activities not only enhances the joy of learning and exploring as such but also boosts the children’s self-confidence, encourages their critical thinking and improves their overall mathematical, technical and scientific understanding, fosters their social and learning skills and extends their vocabulary through active collaboration with their peers and educators.